samstarling/blog.lawrencejones.dev/_posts/2020-09-25-service-registry.md

         channel: make-it-rain-alerts
 ```

-I think this is a bit crap, as channels are usually associated with teams, and
-you may forget to change the alert rules if your channel changes.
-You also need
+This isn't that great, as you may forget to change the alert rules if you
-to repeat the channel label across all your rules, or have your alert wind up in
+channel changes.
+You also need to repeat the channel label across all your
-the catch-all `#specialops` alert graveyard.
+rules, or have your alert wind up in the catch-all `#specialops` alert

-While I had my personal distaste, we had a more pressing issue than this.
-Any
+graveyard- alerts that are silently dropped are never good news.

+So while this was sub-par but we could manage, there were some things we
+couldn't support with this system.
+One specific case were common alerts intended
+to cover more than a single service.

-application running in Kubernetes share a number of failure cases, from
+As an example, any applications that run in Kubernetes share a number of failure
-`PodCrashLooping` to `PodPending` and even `PodOOMKilled`.
-We have common
+cases, from `PodCrashLooping` to `PodPending` and even `PodOOMKilled`.
+We have
-definitions for these alerts in every cluster, but couldn't add a `channel`
+common definitions for these alerts in every cluster, but couldn't add a
-label to the common definition as we run many teams services in the same
+`channel` label to the common definition as that would direct all these alerts
+to a single channel, when many teams run services in the same cluster.
-cluster, and could only choose one value.

-We solved this by creating a new Prometheus recording rule,
+Our solution was to create a new Prometheus recording rule,
 `gocardless_service`, for every service deployment target in our registry.
 This
 looks something like this: